What does my baby look like?

 - If you need painkillers, make sure you take the recommended dose.

-- Paracetamol is usually safe to take in pregnancy - but not all pain relief is.
+- Paracetamol is usually safe to take in pregnancy - but not all pain relief is so if you're thinking about a different pain killer make sure to check with your pharmacist.

 - Have a chat with your midwife or GP about pain relief.